 Rising sophomores whose group application is approved will also use self-service to self a housing assignment within the approved location.
 For instance, each member of a five-person group approved for a 5-person house will sign on to myPugetSound and select the specific room in that house they will live in the upcoming year.
 Approved groups will only have access to their approved housing location in self-service and will be unable to view other housing options.

 Rising sophomores who are not members of an approved group will have access to self-services late March.
 Several rooms will be available for sophomores not in groups to choose from, including rooms in RCC houses and suites, and all remaining openings in Residence Halls not filled by rising juniors and seniors.

 Read our Housing Selection Guide for more information about completing the housing contract and selecting housing in myPugetSound.

 Lottery numbers are randomly generated in the housing management system and are irrelevant to a housing selection time.
 The housing selection time is what drives the priority in which a student can choose their own specific housing assignment.
-There are only the following selection times:

 If there are no available locations that that accommodate your group size, then you may reduce your group size, either by removing members or forming two smaller groups.
 Groups may submit more than one application as a back up to their priority.
 Please note in the housing application the priority application.
 For example, a group interested in the one 8-person house on campus may submit a group application for that space, and an additional two 4-person group applications as a contingency if the 8-person house is filled.
 Residence Life will contact the group coordinator if any clarification is needed.